haganbt/PYLON-exporter/README.md

 Utility for exporting data from a PYLON index.
 Features:

- * Inbuilt queue to support large numbers of simultaneous requests
+ * Inbuilt queue to support large numbers of requests
  * Parallel requests limit to manage control flow
  * Nested requests - full support for all targets
  * Merging of related response data sets